 Normally, Membership of the National Insurance Scheme is a condition of eligibility for survivor’s pension or survivor’s transitional benefit.

 Apply for survivor’s pension by submitting the form found under the heading of “Form and Application”.

 The form includes information and a guide.
 It is important that you read through everything before filling out the form.
 The form also includes information about the attachments/documentation you have to include with your application.
 If you need advice or help filling out the form, please contact NAV at tel.
 55 55 33 34.

 Submit your application to NAV Family Benefits and Pensions, Postboks 6600 Etterstad, 0607 Oslo.

 If your income or employment situation changes, you get married or a new cohabitant, or you are planning to move abroad, this may significantly affect your payments from NAV.
 That is why you must report any changes to NAV immediately.

-You can also check your payments using Your payments service.
+You can also check your payments using the Utbetalingsoversikt service.

 Most of the main information about your entitlements and duties is available here in English.
 There are also links to other more detailed information; however, some of this information is only available in Norwegian.